zhuocheng2004/webufs/packages/webufs-browser/README.md

 # Webufs browser-side usable js library.

-This package builds the webufs package as an `iife` js library, which is usable in the browser.
+This projet builds the `@webufs/webufs` package as an `iife` js library, which is directly usable in the browser.

+Note: `@webufs/webufs-idb` is included in the build.

 ## Usage
 ```html